sorgerlab/indra/doc/tutorials/html_curation.rst

   error since a statement with a grounding error generally would not exist if the grounding was correct.
-* If you still feel like multiple errors are appropriate for the curation, select a new next error from the dropdown menu and make a new submission.
+* If you still feel like multiple errors are appropriate for the curation, select a new error from the dropdown menu and make a new submission.
 * Please be consistent in using your email address as your curator ID.
   Keeping track of who curated what helps us to faster track down issues with readers and the assembly processes that generate statements.